PhilBurridge/MMDG/test/results/benchmark_localhost1_README.txt

-cvs files have the following values defined (PRT = Ping Response Time)

-<number of clients>, <minimum PRT>, <average PRT>, <maximum PRT>
+test:
+	application tells server to ping all clients.
+A burst of client responses is sent back to the application.
+Application measure the time it take for each respons.

 info:
-	MMDGserver, application and clients from the same computer. tabs in a Google Chrome browser defined the clients
+	server, application and clients are all on the same physical computer.
+	Google Chrome browser is used to simulate the clients

 computer:
-	macbook pro
-	2 GHz Intel Core i7
+	Macbook Pro 2 GHz Intel Core i7

-	8 GB
+rest results are stored in benchmark_localhost1.cvs.
+The file have the following values defined.
+RT = Response Time in milliseconds.

+<number of clients>, <minimum RT>, <average RT>, <maximum RT>
+<number of clients>, <minimum RT>, <average RT>, <maximum RT>
+<number of clients>, <minimum RT>, <average RT>, <maximum RT>
+...